 8. Ongoing maintenance and monitoring

-The EAA requires continuous monitoring of accessibility within an organisation.
-Depending on how frequently you update your website, you may want to schedule audits at regular intervals to ensure you keep on top of any errors that arise for your law firm.
+The EAA requires in-scope providers to maintain processes for ongoing conformity, rather than one-off fixes.
+Depending on how frequently you update your website, schedule audits at regular intervals to ensure you keep on top of any errors that arise.

 Any updates to the content and code of your website can introduce new accessibility roadblocks.
 Major updates to your site are also a key time to run another in depth accessibility audit.